ddot159/CMPE131Team6/Specification2.md

 **Use Case Name:**  Add/Remove item to list

-**Date:**
+**Date:** 4/15/21

 ## Summary

-write summary here
+User should be able to add and remove items with ease. (ex: + and - buttons would be fast and effecient).

 ## Actors

-actor 1
+actor 1 = User
-actor 2
-….

 ## Preconditions

-* precond 1

-* precond 2

-* ….
+* Must be signed in

+* Must be inside a list

 ## Triggers

-Explain trigger here
+You must click on a '+' button and name the new title.
+In order to remove you must click on the '-' next to a task to remove it.

 ## Primary Sequence

-step 1 action
+step 1 click '+'
-step 2 action
-etc
+step 2 type name of task into box step 3 click add

 ## Primary Postconditions

-* postcondition

-* postcondition

-* etc
+* none

 ## Alternate Sequences

-Only if you have alt seq

-* Step 1 alt. seq.
+* Step 1 Step 1 click '-'

-* step 2 alt. seq.

-* etc

 ### Alternate Trigger

+'-' to delete a task

 ### Alternate Postconditions